Chong Sin Woon

-Datuk Chong Sin Woon (张盛闻 (張盛聞, Tioⁿ Sēng-bûn); born 25 December 1973) is a Malaysian politician who served as the Deputy Minister of Education II from a Cabinet reshuffle in July 2015 to the collapse of the Barisan Nasional (BN) administration in May 2018.
-He served as the Senator from April 2014 to April 2017 for the first term and reappointed to serve from April 2017 to April 2020 for the second term for 6 years in total, a term is fixed for 3 years.
-He is a member of the Malaysian Chinese Association (MCA), a major component party of the BN coalition and is aligned with the ruling Perikatan Nasional (PN) coalition as well as its Secretary-General since September 2019 after the resignation of his predecessor Chew Mei Fun.
+Chong Sin Woon (张盛闻 (張盛聞, Tioⁿ Sēng-bûn); born 25 December 1973) is a Malaysian politician who served as the Deputy Minister of Education II from a Cabinet reshuffle in July 2015 to the collapse of the Barisan Nasional (BN) administration in May 2018.
+He served as a Senator from April 2014 to April 2017 for the first term and reappointed to serve from April 2017 to April 2020 for the second term until his resignation in April 2018 to contest in the 2018 General Election.
+He is a member of the Malaysian Chinese Association (MCA), a major component party of the BN coalition as well as its Secretary-General since September 2019 after the resignation of his predecessor Chew Mei Fun.

 Early life

 Chong was born in Negeri Sembilan to Chong Fatt Yuen and Leaw Moi.
 His parents were rubber tappers.
 Chong is the youngest among seven siblings.
 As a child, Chong delivered newspapers to supplement his family's income.
 He attended SJKC Kuo Min and he went on to spend eight years in SM Dato Mohd Said in Nilai, Negeri Sembilan.
 Chong graduated with a bachelor's degree in economics from National University of Malaysia in 1999.